ufvceiec/LOV-scraper/README.md

 # Linkeddata-Scraper

 **Summary**: \
-Python script to download all vocabs and some information available in linkeddata web (https://lov.linkeddata.es/dataset/lov/vocabs) in tabular format and in a CSV file, using selenium.
+Python script to download all vocabs and some information available from Linked Open Vocabulary (LOV) project (https://lov.linkeddata.es/dataset/lov/vocabs).
+The oupout is a csv file.

 **Requirements**:
 - selenium